mathiasverbeke0/Building_index_Ostreococcus_tauri/README.md

 * Files: Ostreococcus tauri genome (.fna) and general transfer format (.gtf)
 * Software: Hisat2

-## Obtaining the Genome and Transcriptome Sequences
-Run the following commands to download the genomic fasta file and the GTF file.

 ## Building the Genome Index
 1. Run the following command to download the genomic fasta file.